3.2. Modules and C++ bindings¶

 virtual ModuleInfo getModuleInfo ( const string & req, const string & from ) const override;

-provides file name to file data machinery.
-It returns null if file is not found.
+getNewFileInfo provides a file name to file data machinery.
+It returns null if the file is not found.

 struct ModuleInfo {